deborasantoss/airflow/README.md

-# airflow
+# Airflow
-create airflow env from scratch
+The goal of this project was to create airflow env from scratch

+# Docker
+The data was manipulated in docker

--- Manipulate data with postgres
+# Manipulate data with postgres
+We could connect postgres through Dbeaver and manipulate data

--- Upload data to Minio
+# Upload data to Minio
+Minio is a similar tool as S3.
+It was a good exercise to upload data into it.